Bachelor in Health Care Admin in South Carolina

 Health administrators may make important decisions that affect the future of their organizations.
 A recent movement in South Carolina aims to improve the scope of practice of advanced nurses in this state.
 This type of legislation can give health care administrators much more freedom in their hiring practices.

 South Carolina has a fairly large rural population, much of which may have limited access to health care services.
-Post and Courier claims that 9% of South Carolina's rural hospitals are at risk of closing due to funding issues.
+One report identifies 9% of South Carolina’s rural hospitals as being at risk of closing due to funding issues.
 Becoming a health care administrator can give you the skills you need to improve the state of rural health care.

 Earning Your Bachelor’s in Health Administration in South Carolina

 Like many states, South Carolina currently has a fairly serious health care gap.
 This gap leaves hundreds of thousands of residents without health insurance, a problem that many experts say South Carolina can solve.
 Administrators with a Bachelor’s in Healthcare Admin in South Carolina can play an important part in these decisions.